Deblurring 3D Gaussian Splatting: Related Works

 \subsection{Neural Radiance Fields}

-Neural Radiance Fields (NeRF) are a potent method that has recently gained popularity for creating high-fidelity 3D scenes from 2D images.
-Realistic rendering from novel viewpoints is made possible by NeRF, which uses deep neural networks to encode volumetric scene features.
+Neural Radiance Fields (NeRF) is a potent method that has gained popularity for creating high-fidelity 3D scenes from 2D images, employing deep neural networks to encode volumetric scene features.
 To estimate density $\sigma \in [0,\infty)$ and color value $c \in [0, 1]^3$ of a given point, a radiance field is a continuous function $f$ that maps a 3D location $x \in \mathbb{R}^3$ and a viewing direction $d \in \mathbb{S}^2$.
-This function has been parameterized by a multi-layer perceptron (MLP)~\cite{nerf}, where the weights of MLP are optimized to reconstruct a series of input photos of a particular scene: $(c, \sigma) = f_\theta : \big(\gamma(x), \gamma(d) \big)$ Here, $\theta$ indicates the network weights, and $\gamma$ is the specified positional encoding applied to $x$ and $d$~\cite{tancik2020fourier}.
+This function has been parameterized by a multi-layer perceptron (MLP)~\cite{nerf}, where the weights of MLP are optimized to reconstruct a series of input photos of a particular scene: $(c, \sigma) = f_\theta : \big(\gamma(x), \gamma(d) \big)$.
+Here, $\theta$ indicates the network weights, and $\gamma$ is the specified positional encoding applied to $x$ and $d$~\cite{tancik2020fourier}.
 To generate the images at novel views, volume rendering~\cite{drebin1988volume} is used, taking into account the volume density and color of points.